Opsec for Noobs

 I don't work in cryptography or have a background in privacy.
-I’ve just been preparing for a digital Red Scare for 2+ years and am someone who is extremely protective of their privacy.
-I also use Apple products, so Android users will have to apply these principles to their devices.
+However, I have been preparing for a digital Red Scare for 2+ years and am someone who is extremely protective of their privacy.

-The tactics I recommend range from common sense to extreme.
-Some require diligence and some require sacrifice of digital luxuries (i.e. No more 'Sign in with Google' everywhere).
-Some require your time and organization.
-Apply what makes the most sense to you and makes you rest easier at night.
+The tactics I recommend range from common sense practices to extreme precautions.
+Some recommendations require diligence and some require the sacrifice of digital luxuries (i.e. No more 'Sign in with Google').
+Some recommendations require your time and organization.
+Apply what makes the most sense to you and helps you fall sleep easier.

-I operate under one assumption which sounded extreme a week ago but now seems very realistic: Big Tech companies will eventually start doxing their customers.
-If you operate under their roof then they know everything about you.
+I operate under one assumption which sounded to my friends in 2020 but now seems very realistic: Big Tech companies will eventually start doxing their customers.
+If you use their platforms, they legally own your data.
+It isn't yours.
+You are allowing them to know everything about you.
 They can very easily destroy you.
-Whether or not they act on this isn't the point.
-The point is to create a forcefield around yourself to protect you from shitlibs who want you dead.
+Whether or not they will act on this isn't the point.
+The point is to create a digital forcefield around yourself to protect you from shitlibs who want you dead.